MRtrix3/mrtrix3/docs/reference/commands_list.rst

-    :ref:`fod2fixel`, "Perform segmentation of continuous Fibre Orientation Distributions (FODs) to produce discrete fixels" :ref:`label2colour`, "Convert a parcellated image (where values are node indices) into a colour image" :ref:`label2mesh`, "Generate meshes from a label image" :ref:`labelcentre`, "Determine the centre of mass / centre of gravity of each parcel within a label image" :ref:`labelconvert`, "Convert a connectome node image from one lookup table to another" :ref:`maskdump`, "Print out the locations of all non-zero voxels in a mask image" :ref:`maskfilter`, "Perform filtering operations on 3D / 4D mask images" :ref:`mesh2voxel`, "Convert a mesh surface to a partial volume estimation image"
+    :ref:`fod2fixel`, "Perform segmentation of continuous Fibre Orientation Distributions (FODs) to produce discrete fixels" :ref:`label2colour`, "Convert a parcellated image (where values are node indices) into a colour image" :ref:`label2mesh`, "Generate meshes from a label image" :ref:`labelconvert`, "Convert a connectome node image from one lookup table to another" :ref:`labelstats`, "Compute statistics of parcels within a label image" :ref:`maskdump`, "Print out the locations of all non-zero voxels in a mask image" :ref:`maskfilter`, "Perform filtering operations on 3D / 4D mask images" :ref:`mesh2voxel`, "Convert a mesh surface to a partial volume estimation image"